When will episode 2 of The Split season 3 air on BBC One and will this be the final season of the divorce drama?

 Will series three be available to watch on BBC One and BBC iPlayer?

-The second episode of season three will air on Monday at 9pm on BBC One.
+The second episode of season three will air tonight (April 11) at 9pm on BBC One.

 There will be six episodes in the series and new episodes will be released weekly.